 The Amos Brown House of 1802 was in desperate need of repairs when The Landmark Trust USA acquired it.
 Set on 30 acres of forest and meadow, this now fully restored house offers the opportunity to muse on 200 years of history or simply enjoy the peace of the countryside close to lakes and ski areas.

 For many decades the Scott Farm Sugarhouse produced maple syrup that was shipped all over the country.
 By 1970, production ceased and the building fell into disrepair.
 Our Sugarhouse nestles in the hills at the edge of our sugarbush and near our apple orchard of 45 acres.

 Asa Dutton built his home c.1840 in the popular Greek Revival style on a prominent site.
 The farm prospered for many decades but, by the time we acquired it, was showing serious signs of neglect and decay.
 For over 40 years this farmhouse had been used as migrant labor housing.
 Today visitors can relax in this elegant home overlooking the Scott Farm orchard and the mountains of the Connecticut River Valley.

-The Carriage House was part of the Kipling estate and served as barn for his carriage, then as home for his staff.
+The Kipling Carriage House was part of the Kipling estate and served as barn for his carriage, then as home for his staff.
 After the Kipling’s left, the property was home to members of the Holbrook family, owners of Scott Farm.
-The woodwork and homey comfortable atmosphere in this home are warmly welcoming.
-As it is tucked in to the edge of the forest that surrounds the estate, you’ll enjoy song birds and occasional wildlife.
+The woodwork and homey comfortable atmosphere in this home combine to help you disconnect from your routines and instead connect you to the late 1890’s, a different pace a peaceful tempo.